 There is a view that property managers should not be taking a deposit from their guests due to a reduction in booking conversion rate.
 If something were to happen, you would be leaving yourself open to financial loss.

 Making sure you hold your guests accountable can be the difference between a catastrophic loss, and an unfortunate (but salvageable) situation.

-In this article, we’ll take you through everything you need to know about damage waivers and damage deposits so you can decide which option best suits your short-term rental business.
+In this article, we’ll take you through everything you need to know about damage waiver and damage deposit‘s so you can decide which option best suits your short-term rental business.

 Why do you need to implement a damage waiver or damage deposit?

 “What business just lends a stranger hundreds of thousands or millions of dollars of assets, no questions asked?”
 Benjamin Earley, CEO of HOLT.

 They wouldn’t.
 Yet, many property managers and owners do this every single day, no questions asked!

 Have you ever rented a sports car for the day?
 That’s exactly what Benjamin’s wife did for a birthday surprise.
 Why is this relevant?

 Simple.
 “The hoops she went through to get a $200k asset for 24 hours was weeks long and around 10-15 hours of work on documents, insurances, trip layouts and much more.”
 It’s tedious, but without it, there’d have been no Lamborghini waiting on the other side.